Tome Review 2026: Is It Worth It?

 Pros

-- +Generates complete, structured presentations from a single text prompt in under a minute
+- +Generates complete, multi-slide presentations from a single text prompt in under 30 seconds

 Cons